karanrajpal/cookiecutter-react-next-shadcn-supabase-auth/README.md

 ## Usage
 To get started, make sure [cookiecutter is installed](https://cookiecutter.readthedocs.io/en/latest/installation.html#install-cookiecutter) on your system.
-The simplest would be `brew install cookiecutter`
+To install, you can `brew install cookiecutter`

-Run the following command and then follow the prompts
+After that, run the following command and then follow the prompts

 `cookiecutter https://github.com/karanrajpal/cookiecutter-react-next-shadcn`